-Family-centered care of children is the focus of the course, exploring issues of normal child care as well as health alterations of children from infancy through adolescence.
+The course provides the clinical instruction on family-centered care of children is the focus of the course, exploring issues of normal child care as well as health alterations of children from infancy through adolescence.
 Students participate as members of the multidisciplinary health team to provide health promotion, illness prevention, health restoration and maintenance and rehabilitative care to children and families.
 The Benner Model of Novice to Expert, the concepts of Jean Watson's Caring Theory a holistic approach and the NLN roles of practice are utilized in presentation of the content in addition to focusing on the physiological and psychological changes that occur during childhood.
 The threads of critical thinking, QSEN principles and standards of care are woven throughout this course and the curriculum.
-A variety of populations and settings are used in the clinical component of this course
+A variety of populations and settings are used in the clinical component of this course.